vidsinghal/BBReorderingExperiment/README.md

 ### A script (script.sh) that does the following job:

-Take a source bitcode file, call is source.bc
-Compile it two times, with/without our reordering pass and store the statistics in both cases.
+Take a source bitcode file, call is source.bc and compile it two times, with/without our reordering pass and store the statistics in both cases.
 If we see a diff in the statistics (using **diff_and_check.py**), then the script returns status interesting (**exit 1**) for that source file otherwise (**exit 0**).